andrewisaburden/nz-law/COVID-19-Public-Health-Response-Act-2020.md

 in any area, however described:
 (c)

-exempt (with or without conditions) from compliance with or the application of any provisions of the order any person or thing or class of persons or things:
+provide that any provision of a COVID-19 order (even if the provision is beneficial) does not apply in any specified circumstances, in any specified way, or to any specified persons, places, premises, craft, vehicles, or other things, or to any specified class of persons, places, premises, craft, vehicles, or other things:
 (d)

-authorise any person or class of persons to—
+authorise the Director-General or the chief executive, subject to any criteria or conditions specified in the order, to do any of the following things by written notice:
 (i)

-grant an exemption (with or without conditions) referred to in paragraph (c); or (ii)

-authorise (with or without conditions) a specified activity that would otherwise be prohibited by the order:
+specify, determine, designate, define, or approve any matters, impose conditions, or give directions, required for the operation of a provision of a COVID-19 order, including matters that affect or determine the application, operation, or scope of a provision:
+(ii)

+determine that any provision of a COVID-19 order (even if the provision is beneficial) does not apply in any specified circumstances, in any specified way, or to any specified persons, places, premises, craft, vehicles, or other things, or to any specified class of persons, places, premises, craft, vehicles, or other things:
 (e)

 if any thing can be prohibited under section 11, permit that thing but only subject to specified conditions.

 (2)

-However, a COVID-19 order—
+However, a COVID-19 order,—
 (a)

-may not apply only to a specific individual:
+if made by the Director-General, may apply only within the boundaries described under section 10(a):
 (b)

-if made by the Director-General, may apply only within the boundaries of a single territorial authority district:
-(c)

-may not be made under section 11(1)(b)(i) in relation to— (i)
+may not be made under section 11(1)(c)(i) in relation to— (i)

 any premises that are, or any part of any premises that is, used solely as a private dwellinghouse:
 (ii)

 any premises that are, or are part of, a prison (within the meaning of section 3(1) of the Corrections Act 2004):
-(d)
+(c)

-may not be made under section 11(1)(b)(i) or (iii) in relation to— (i)
+may not be made under section 11(1)(c)(i) or (iii) in relation to— (i)

 any premises within the parliamentary precincts (within the meaning of section 3 of the Parliamentary Service Act 2000):